Magazine publishers(Reader's Digest to Ziff-Davis)

 - New Scientist

 - Attitude monthly magazine for gay men. started life in 1994 as part of the Northern and Shell Group owned by Richard Desmond.
-In 2004 it was sold to Remnant Media, run by Simon Robinson.
-At the beginning of 2007 Remnant Media and its sister company SMD went into liquidation and the magazine disappeared temporarily.
-Since then the magazine has been managed by Giant Clipper and as of October 2007 is now owned by Attitude Publications Ltd.
+In 2004 it was sold to Remnant Media.
+In 2007, Remnant Media and its sister company SMD went into liquidation and the magazine disappeared temporarily.
+Since then Attitude has been managed by Giant Clipper and as of October 2007 is now owned by Attitude Publications Ltd.

 - DVD World monthly